alexhsamuel/ora/docs/time-zones.rst

 ----------------

-Ora also attempts to determine the "system time zone", configured by the host systme.
+Ora also attempts to determine the "system time zone", configured by the host system.
 If a system time zone cannot be determined, Ora uses UTC.

 Use `get_system_time_zone()` to retrieve this, or specify `"system"` as a time zone name.
-You may not change the system time zone.
+Ora cannot change the system time zone.

 Offsets